Skip to Content

 onion relish on a sausage in a bun

-The hardest part about making this relish is cutting the onions.
-Cut them in half through the root and then cut into thin slivers.
 Try to slice uniformly.
 I often go back and make sure the big pieces from the ends are cut down to the right size.

-This recipe is very easy to make and is perfect on top of hot dogs and sausages!
 I usually add a little mustard but I don’t think it’s really necessary thanks to the delicious tangy flavor the onion relish has.

 I have not canned this yet, so I don’t know if it is suitable for canning.
-I imagine it is and will update here when I’ve canned a batch or two.

 onion relish in a jar with a fork